MuSAELab/modulation_filterbanks/README.md

-# Toolbox to compute modulation filterbank features
+# Script to compute filterbank features

 The script covers the following functionalities:
 1) compute spectrogram energies (original and log) using customized filterbanks